Medical escort

 A medical escort refers to the personnel and is sometimes interchanged with the service which is a non-emergency medical service provided by commercial aircraft, by medical escort companies, and sometimes by self-employed medical escort freelancers, who typically work for a medical repatriation company.
 Medical escort is one of three options offered by some medical repatriation companies, alongside air ambulance and road ambulance.

 Cost-effectiveness comes from using commercial aircraft, first and business class seats.
 On some occasions an airline stretcher will be used if the patient is unable to sit up in their seat for landing and take off.
 Several rows of seating in the back of the plane are removed to allow for a medical stretcher to allow non-emergency medical transport.
+This configuration is more cost-effective than booking a private jet for a medical flight.
+The personnel needed for each service also makes a difference while pricing.
+A private air ambulance service would require a whole team typically consisting a flight doctor and a flight nurse or paramedic.
+In contrast, a medical escort transport usually requires only one medical professional.

 Medical escort crews carry with them equipment that enables them to provide appropriate medical treatment to a non emergency patient.
 Common equipment for medical escort services includes oxygen, basic medication, monitoring equipment, and CPR equipment.

 Some companies provide the full spectrum of medical professionals, including certified paramedics, critical care nurses, respiratory therapists and physicians.
 The medical escort physicians consult with the referring physicians to jointly determine the most appropriate level of care and most suitable method of transportation.
 There are several companies that offer this service but Sky Nurses is the recognized global leader in medical transport and repatriation services.

 Standards

 Medical escort

 A medical escort is a non-emergency medical service provided by a licensed clinician.
+The medical escort can also refer to the medical professional - a trained doctor or nurse/ paramedic - accompanying the patient on the flight.
+His role is to provide medical care and support to patients when they are flying commercially.
 When travelling by commercial aircraft, the care recipient must be able to sit-up during take-off and landing.
 If they are unable, a stretcher will be required.